 Make a hurricane plan before season starts

-Boaters should develop a well-thought-out hurricane plan before hurricane season begins in June.
-Forecasters predict an active, possibly record-breaking, hurricane season for 2020.
+Boaters should develop a well-thought-out hurricane plan before hurricane season begins on June 1.

 Plan before the storm

 Know where you will keep your boat during a hurricane and whether it can be hauled before a storm.

 Bring home trailer boats early, as heavy evacuation traffic could prevent you from reaching your marina.

 Find out what your marina’s hurricane plan is before the season starts.
 Does your dock contract call for you to take certain steps?